Other articles you might like:

 We have put together a list of things you should do to get your business ready for the holiday sales season.
-We’ve also included some free easy-to-use sales templates you can customize for any promotion or sale.
-From Super Saturday to Black Friday and every sales day in between, our business templates can keep you a step ahead of the competition.
-Check out our newest featured templates below.
+Also, check out our free winter sales templates that you can personalize for your promotions and sales.
+From Super Saturday and Black Friday to Small Business Saturday and Cyber Monday, get your marketing materials done now to stay a step ahead of the competition.

 For some businesses, the holiday season can account for as much as 30% of annual sales according to the National Retail Federation.
-And the holiday sales rush starts earlier and earlier each year.
+And the holiday shopping rush starts earlier each year.
 So, it’s essential to get ahead of the frenzy.

 Black November kicks things off on November 1.
-Follow that with at least six more cleverly named sales day before it all comes mercifully to an end.
-However, take heed and get your business ready early, and you can bring home your share of the holiday shopping profits.
+Follow that with at least six more cleverly named sales days before it all comes mercifully to an end.
+However, take heed and get your business ready early, and you can bring home a bigger share of the holiday shopping profits.

 - Black November (November 1): Starts on the first day of November and continues until the end of the month.
 So yes, the entire month is now one giant sale.
-But with 40 percent of shoppers starting their holiday gift buying in October, it makes sense.
+But with 40% of shoppers starting their holiday gift buying in October, it makes sense.

-- Cyber Monday (November 30): The sale term debuted in 2005 and became a huge driver of online holiday sales for e-commerce stores.
+- Cyber Monday (November 29): The sale term debuted in 2005 and became a huge driver of online holiday sales for e-commerce stores.
 Businesses like big-box retailers, airlines and brick-and-mortar stores have now joined the fray.
-The sale day hit a record $9.2 billion in total digital spending in 2019, according to data from Adobe Analytics.
+The sale day hit a record $10.8 billion in total digital spending in 2020, up 15% over 2019, according to Motley Fool and data from Adobe Analytics.

-- Free Shipping Day (December 14): This floating sale day was launched in 2008 to boost the online shopping slump in mid-December when customers are worried about getting gifts in time.
-Retailers large and small offer free shipping on this day with guaranteed delivery by Christmas Eve.
+- Free Shipping Day (December 14): This sale day was launched in 2008 to boost the online shopping slump in mid-December when customers are worried about getting gifts in time.
+More than 1,000 retailers large and small offer free shipping on this day with guaranteed delivery by Christmas Eve.

 - Boxing Day (December 26): A secular holiday in the U.K. and elsewhere, it’s a huge gift return and shopping day in the U.S. Many retailers drastically cut prices to reduce their inventory before the new year.

-Get together with your partners, employees and other stakeholders to prepare for the holiday sales season.
+Get together with your partners, employees, and other stakeholders to prepare for the holiday season.
 What worked and what didn’t in previous years?

 Did your holiday sales go really well on Black Friday but not on Super Saturday?
-Maybe you ran a better offer or promotion on Black Friday.
-Or maybe it’s the sale day that your target customers respond to and you should just focus on that this year.
+Maybe you ran a better promotion on Black Friday.
+Or maybe it’s the actual sale day that your target customers respond to and you should put more effort and budget toward that this year.
 Either way, do your research.

-Whether you plan to focus on just one big sale day or spread your advertising budget across several sales, an editorial calendar is a must.
-If you use social media, emails, bloggers or other online marketing efforts have a calendar mapped out with imagery and messaging that will keep everyone involved from scrambling the day it’s due.
+Whether focus on one big sale or spread your advertising budget across several sales, an editorial calendar is a must.
+If you use social media, emails, bloggers or other digital marketing efforts have your calendar mapped out.
+Include image requirements and messaging to keep everyone from scrambling on the due date.

 Get holiday sales help

-If you were strapped and at your wit’s end during last year’s holiday sales season, then get some extra help this year.
-Make sure to set funds aside in your annual budget planning for extra staffing during the holiday rush.
+If you were strapped during last year’s holiday season, then get some extra help this year.
+Make sure to set aside funds in your annual budget planning for extra staffing during the holiday rush.

-Another option is to pull someone from one area of your business to help in another area over the holiday rush.
-It’s not only a great way to learn about the business and help serve your customers better, but it also helps builds stronger relationships among internal teams.
+You could also use an employee from one area of your business to help in another area over the holidays.
+It’s not only a great way for employees to learn other sides of your business and build stronger internal teams, but it also helps employees serve customers better.

-Tap into the local college or high school market for budget-friendly help over Thanksgiving and the Christmas holidays.
-If you live near a college or university many students can’t afford to go home for the holidays, so they’re anxiously looking for employment to keep busy, or even an internship.
+You can also tap into the local college or high school market for budget-friendly help.
+If you live near a university, many students can’t afford to go home for the holidays so they’re looking for employment or even an internship to keep busy.
 Students can be valuable employees for several years as they finish their education, and possibly beyond.

 Stock up & clean up

-Take a look at sales numbers from previous years to get a better idea of what products sold, how much you’ll need and approximately how many.
+Take a look at sales numbers from previous years to get a better idea of what products sold, how much you’ll need, and approximately how many you need this year.
 But also keep an eye on trends.
-Your llama t-shirts might not be as big of a seller as they were last Christmas.
+Your face masks might not be as big of a seller as they were last Christmas.

 To prepare for the holiday rush you should also do a clean sweep of your business in the early fall.
-Clean out storerooms, office space and the showroom floor if you have retail space.
-You want both customers and employees to be able to find exactly what they’re looking for, or what you want them to see.
+Clean out storerooms, office space, and the showroom floor if you have retail space.
+You want both customers and employees to be able to find exactly what they’re looking for.

 Keep it organized